marcoklein/impftermin/README.md

 ## Run the application without a development environment

 If you just want to run the application head over to the [Releases](https://github.com/marcoklein/impftermin/releases) page and download the latest version.
-Currently the app is compiled for Windows only.
+Currently the app is compiled for Windows, macOS and Linux.

 Create a new file called `config.json` next to the executable.
 This is where you define your locations please read the [Configuration](#configuration) section for setup.